Skip to content

 Free

-Medical Regulatory Framework and Procedures
+Medicines Regulatory Framework and Procedures

 Advocacy contributes to bringing about impactful change for people living with a rare disease by ensuring national, European and international policies are created and developed taking into account the needs of our community – 30 million people living with a rare disease in Europe, 300 million people around the world, plus their families, carers and healthcare providers.